apache/kvrocks-website/community/vote-a-core-developer.md

 ## Processing after accepting the invitation

+### Newly add a committer

 Create an Apache account and add the candidate account to the project.
 After the candidate accepts the invitation, if the candidate does not have an apache email account, the voting initiator needs to assist the candidate to create an Apache account according to the guidelines.

 When signing the ICLA, the candidate needs to write the project name of "Apache Kvrocks" in the "notify project:" column, so that the candidate account will be added to the list of corresponding project personnel by Apache.

 The voting initiator needs to add project team members, open a permission account for the Apache project, and confirm that the candidate's Apache account has been added to the project address: http://people.apache.org/phonebook.html?podling=kvrocks.

+### Newly add a PMC member

+Once the candidate accepts the invitation, we can use the [Whimsy Roster](https://whimsy.apache.org/roster/committee/kvrocks) tool to do everything.
+It automatically sends out the NOTICE email to the board and private email list.
+After that, please remember to remind the candidate to subscribe to the private email list.

 ## ANNOUNCE to the community